 Nominating Committee.
 The Chairperson shall appoint a Nominating Committee of at least two (2) members of the Council to meet prior to the annual meeting who shall present a slate of officers for election at the annual meeting.
 The Nominating Committee may meet throughout the year to recommend possible replacements for the Governor’s consideration for any member vacancies (which occur by resignation, removal or when terms of members are due to expire) and to recommend officers to fill vacancies that have occurred.

-All Council committees shall consist of not less than two (2) members from the Council and may include additional persons who are not Council members.
+All Council subcommittees shall consist of not less than two (2) members from the Council and may include additional persons who are not Council members.

 Article X. Compensation, Reimbursements, and Resignations.

-The Council may use Council resources to reimburse members of the Council or any committee for reasonable and necessary expenses of attending Council or committee meetings and performing Council or committee duties (including child care and personal assistance services), and to pay reasonable compensation to a member of the Council or committee, if such member is not employed or must forfeit wages from other employment, for each day or portion of a day the member is engaged in performing Council or committee duties at a rate of $80.00 per day.
+The Council may use Council resources to reimburse members of the Council or any committee for reasonable and necessary expenses of attending Council or committee meetings and performing Council or committee duties (including child care and personal assistance services), and to pay reasonable compensation to a member of the Council or committee, if such member is not employed or must forfeit wages from other employment, for each day or portion of a day the member is engaged in performing Council or committee duties at a rate of up to $80.00 per day.
 However, in cases where a committee member is not a member of the Council, that person’s compensation and expenses shall be paid with non-federal funds, if available.

 Any member of the Council or a committee may resign at any time by giving notice of his or her resignation to the Chairperson.
 Such resignation shall take effect at the time specified therein or, if no time is specified, at the time of the receipt thereof, and, unless otherwise specified in the notice, the acceptance of such resignation shall not be necessary to make it effective.

+If the Chairperson resigns, he / she shall submit, in writing, a letter of resignation to the Vice-Chairperson and Executive Director or Chief.
+The Vice-Chair shall assume the Chairperson’s responsibilities when the Chairperson resigns.
+If there is no designated Chair or Vice Chair, the Executive Director or Chief will coordinate an interim election at the next available meeting date.

 Article XI.
 Fiscal Year.